dagster-io/dagster/examples/experimental/manifests_tutorial/high_level_dsl/README.md

 ## Building a custom manifest-backed Executable

-Next you'll see that the custom executable:
+Next you'll see that the custom executable.
+It specifies a manifest type and then an `execute` method that is executed during a run.

 ```python
 class BespokeELTExecutable(ManifestBackedExecutable):